zackjewell/zjnety/_src/uses.md

 ## Software
 - **Visual Studio Code:** The best.
 Easy to use.
 Expandable.
 I could list the Extensions I use but I keep it pretty simple around here.
 If you think I am crazy then hit me up and tell me what I should use.
 - **Firefox:** I use this as my main browser.
 I do most of my browsing and development work here.
 I will swap to Chrome and Safari when I want/need to test in other things.
 Might look at Edge too.
-- **Apple Music:** I used Spotify forever but some app changes and me getting an Apple Watch made me rethink this.
-I don’t keep a lot of playlists and pretty much just shuffle artists or albums.
+- **Apple Music:** Music.
+I'd use Spotify but I like this better plus moving playlists over is a complete nightmare.
 - **Figma/Sketch/Illustrator:** I go between all of these.
 I use Figma the most because it is incredibly easy to use and runs in a browser.
 Something about using the thing I am designing for…makes sense you know?
 Illustrator is a great tool for some things and I have the occasional print project that pops up and this is invaluable.
 - **Discord/Slack:** Great for communication and interacting with communities and my friends.
 - **1Password:** Much like Things I have a hard time remembering my life before this.
 The Firefox Extension is the best version too.